progsysseminar15/progsys/writeups/Shapiro11.md

 I also wonder whether the problem solved by CRDTs is too narrow.
 Replication is important—it allows for fault tolerance, reduces latencies in a distributed system, even allows for disconnected operation.
 However, it speaks only to a limited extent to parallel speedup, an important promise of distributed systems.
 I am left wondering how broad the class of problems that benefit from this approach is.

+### Chenggang Wu

+The motivation of this work is that in distributed systems, maintaining a global total order of operations is very costly, and can negatively affect scalability and performance.
+For some applications, maybe we do not need such a strong consistency guarantee in the first place.
+Therefore, a more practical and less expensive approach is to use mechanisms that only guarantee eventual consistency: A replica can perform an update without reaching a consensus with other replicas, and later on, the replicas talk to each other in the background and reconcile conflicting updates.
+By getting rid of online coordination overhead, we can achieve better performance, scalability, and availability.
+The paper uses convergent replicated data types (CRDT) for guaranteeing eventual consistency.
+These data types have mathematical properties to ensure that diverged versions of replicas can be safely reconciled.

+One of the key contributions is that the paper shows how to build complex CRDTs (graphs, monotonic DAGs, and sequence) from simple ones (counters and registers).
+While in theory, using these sophisticated CRDTs can let us build a larger class of monotone programs, I am wondering if there are more concrete examples of applying these data types to distributed systems and some experimental evaluation of their usefulness.